Impact of Medium Anisotropy on Quarkonium Dissociation and Regeneration: Introduction

 Following the UMQS model~\cite{crs1,crs2,crs3,crs4,crs5}, centered on the formulation of gluonic dissociation and collisional damping within an isotropic medium, the current study extends its scope to accommodate momentum anisotropy.
-We aim to assess the decay width and regeneration for $J/\psi$ and $\Upsilon$(1S) in the QGP medium while considering the presence of momentum anisotropy.
-This work holds significant relevance since anisotropy persists throughout all stages of off-central collisions, making its inclusion indispensable.
-The study of anisotropy has been a subject of investigation in various contexts~\cite{Romatschke:2006bb, Schenke:2006yp, Mauricio:2007vz, Dumitru:2007rp, Baier:2008js, Dumitru:2007hy, Carrington:2008sp}.
-In this article, we adopt an approach inspired by Refs.~\cite{Romatschke:2003ms, Carrington:2014bla, Jamal:2017dqs}, where anisotropy is introduced at the level of the distribution function by stretching and squeezing it along one direction.
+Several researchers have delved into the dissociation of quarkonia, exploring diverse facets, including momentum anisotropy.
+However, the prospect of recombination in the context of an anisotropic QGP medium remains largely unexplored.
+This aspect is important because a significant increase in the production of $c\bar{c}$ and higher $R_{AA}$ for $J/\psi$ at low momentum in experiments has been noticed at LHC.
+These findings strongly suggest that quarkonium, like $J/\psi$, might be created through recombination either at the boundary between phases or during the QGP phase \cite{Andronic:2017pug}.
+Although the decay width has been investigated previously by some of us \cite{Jamal:2018mog}, our study represents the inaugural attempt to devise a methodology for investigating this recombination process while considering momentum anisotropy.
+This anisotropy remains prevalent throughout all stages, particularly in the context of non-central collisions.
+Consequently, our objective is to evaluate the decay width and regeneration for $J/\psi$ and $\Upsilon$(1S) within the QGP medium, considering the presence of momentum anisotropy.
+The exploration of momentum anisotropy has been a focal point in various contexts, as evidenced by studies such as \cite{Romatschke:2006bb, Schenke:2006yp, Mauricio:2007vz, Dumitru:2007rp, Baier:2008js, Dumitru:2007hy, Carrington:2008sp}.
+We adopt an approach inspired by Refs.~\cite{Romatschke:2003ms, Carrington:2014bla, Jamal:2017dqs}, where anisotropy is introduced at the level of the distribution function by stretching and squeezing it along one direction.
 Subsequently, we derive the medium-modified Cornell potential, considering anisotropic dielectric permittivity.
-This modification renders the potential a complex quantity consisting of both real and imaginary parts~\cite{Laine:2006ns, Beraudo:2007ky, Laine:2007qy, hatsuda, Margotta:2011ta, Strickland:2011aa, Thakur:2013nia}.
-Further, we observe the influence of medium anisotropy and relativistic Doppler shift on the particle's net decay width ($\Gamma_{\rm D}$) and reaction reactivity ($\Gamma_{\rm F}$) responsible for quarkonia regeneration.
+This modification yields the potential as a complex quantity consisting of finite real and imaginary parts~\cite{Laine:2006ns, Beraudo:2007ky, Laine:2007qy, hatsuda, Margotta:2011ta, Strickland:2011aa, Thakur:2013nia}.
+Furthermore, along with the anisotropic effects, we have also observed the influence of relativistic Doppler shift on both, {\it i.e.,} the particle's net decay width ($\Gamma_{\rm D}$) and recombination reactivity ($\Gamma_{\rm F}$) which is responsible for quarkonia regeneration.
 Transverse momentum ($p_{\rm T}$) and temperature (T) dependent $\Gamma_{\rm D}$, $\Gamma_{\rm F}$ are obtained for $J/\psi$, $\Upsilon$(1S) for anisotropic strength, $\zeta = 0.2, 0.4$ and T = 200, 300, 400 MeV.
-This study provides a comprehensive method to estimate the net quarkonia suppression in ultra-relativistic collisions at the RHIC and LHC energies.\\
+This study provides a comprehensive method to estimate the net quarkonia suppression.
+It can be extended to obtain the survival probability of quarkonia in ultra-relativistic collisions at the RHIC and LHC energies.
+However, it is beyond the scope of the current analysis; we leave it for future investigations. \\